mkahvi/neon-nights/README.md

 For personal use, but here publicly because lol why not.

+I'm bad with color, and I'm mostly working with trying to make things distinct, so this is probably not as Outrun-style as it could be.

 ## Install?

 Uh.
 I dunno?
 Put it in vscode extensions as `mkahvi.neon-nights-0.0.1`?
 It might work?